Fix Bluetooth Peripheral Device Driver Error on Windows

 #Bottom Line

 The Bluetooth peripheral device driver error is almost always a software issue.
-Update the driver through Device Manager first since it works about 80% of the time.
+Update the driver through Device Manager first since it clears most cases.
 If that fails, run the Bluetooth Troubleshooter, check the Bluetooth Support Service, and try a clean reinstall.
 Download manufacturer-specific drivers only when Windows can’t find the right one automatically.

 #Frequently Asked Questions